-It’s very difficult for parents to see their daughter struggling with emotional, mental or social issues.
-An independent living program like Journey Home provides a safe place where young women from West Virginia can learn how to cope, and even better how to be successful in our modern society.
+It’s very difficult for parents to see their child struggling with emotional, mental or social issues.
+An independent living program like Journey Home provides a safe place where teens from West Virginia can learn how to cope, and even better how to be successful in our modern society.

-Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes young women all over the country, including West Virginia.
+Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes teens all over the country, including West Virginia.
 According to scientific literature, living in a goal oriented environment enhances residents’ probability of success.

 We differentiate ourselves form other independent living programs because of the involvement of both parents and residents in establishing goals and intermediate steps along each girl’s personal journey.

-Our professional team welcomes every girl between 16 and 21 from West Virginia, eager to transform these girls into happy, satisfied and successful members of society by improving either their inner and outer skills.
+Our professional team welcomes every girl or child assigned female at birth between 16 and 21 from West Virginia, eager to transform these girls and assigned female at birth into happy, satisfied and successful members of society by improving either their inner and outer skills.

 At Journey Home, we believe that a well-rounded therapeutic approach leads to a solid foundation for positive growth and development.
 Our approach to therapy is based on decades of research conducted by members of our therapeutic team.

-We are located in Utah, but we help young women from across the nation, including West Virginia.
+We are located in Utah, but we help teens from across the nation, including West Virginia.

 Our approach is founded upon five core principles:

-Unlike other independent living programs which help young women from West Virginia, we do many fun activities in addition to a traditional residential model.
-Throughout their stay at Journey Home, young women can have fun with Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.
+Unlike other independent living programs which help teens from West Virginia, we do many fun activities in addition to a traditional residential model.
+Throughout their stay at Journey Home, teens can have fun with Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.